-As the word, Varuna means “he who covers”, Lord Varuna is believed to be someone who encompasses the whole world.
+As the word, Varuna means “he who covers,” Lord Varuna is believed to be someone who encompasses the whole world.
 Thus, he is generally worshipped as the personification of the sky.
-But it is believed that he is also the controller of rivers, streams, lakes, oceans and other reservoirs of water, thus giving him the title of “God of the Oceans”.
+But it is thought that he is also the controller of rivers, streams, lakes, oceans, and other water reservoirs, thus giving him the title of “God of the Oceans.”

 Some temples in the Indian subcontinent have depicted him as riding on a crocodile.
 In other pictures, Varuna is shown sitting with his wife, Varuni, on a throne of diamonds and the gods and goddesses of the different rivers, lakes, and springs forming his court.

 Being able to oversee the world with his thousand eyes, Lord Varuna is often also associated with moral law and community affairs.
 He is believed to punish those who go out of the realms of law.
-He was known to punish mortals who did not keep their word and his usual method of punishment was to capture the offender with his noose.
-But Lord Varuna is also of forgiving nature as he is said to forgive those who repent their sins and pray.
-He is also said to be the keeper of cosmic order, a force called “rta” which means justice.
-As being the one who enforces the law, he is worshipped as keeper of divine order and enforcer of contracts.
+He was known to punish mortals who did not keep their word, and his usual method of punishment was to capture the offender with his noose.
+But Lord Varuna also forgives as he is said to forgive those who repent their sins and pray.
+He is also the keeper of cosmic order, a force called “rta,” which means justice.
+As the one who enforces the law, he is worshipped as keeper of divine order and enforcer of contracts.

-Because of this Indra was able to replace the overlordship of Varuna.
+Because of this, Indra was able to replace the overlordship of Varuna.
 Another explanation is the great conflict between gods and demons, after the end of which each God was assigned a clearly defined sphere of influence to avoid further conflicts.
-From this time onward, Indra became the god of the atmosphere whereas Varuna was limited to the guardianship of the oceans.
+Since then, Indra became the god of the atmosphere, whereas Varuna was limited to the guardianship of the oceans.
 There, he is said to keep watch over the various demons of the ocean.